 We use a mixture of medium-class hotels, as well as private homestays.
 We must emphasise that in Cuba the standard of accommodation (and service) varies.
 All hotels have private facilities.
-In some areas you will be staying in casas particulares, or family homes.
+In some places you will be staying in casas particulares, or family homes.
 This system allows Cuban families to open up a few rooms to tourists.
 As each family has 2 or maybe 3 rooms, larger groups will be split among a number of different properties, but these will be located near one another and your tour leader will arrange meeting points and be on hand for assistance.
 Facilities within the houses vary; all have communal outside areas such as patios and roof terraces to relax in, and all offer excellent meals at additional cost.
 Due to Cuba’s strict regulations, casas particulares or private homes which are open to tourists are of a relatively high standard, however they do not necessarily conform to recognised hotel standards.
 With tourism growing the casa particulares are increasing in scale and also in development meaning most now have fridges in the rooms and even TV's - something unheard of a few years ago.
 In all cases the rooms are clean and have private bathrooms with hot water.
 Staying in these is a great way to get an insight into the Cuban way of life and meet its friendly people.

 Examples of the hotels we use include

-• Havana: Hotel Sevilla
+• Havana: Hotel Nacional

 • Trinidad: casas particulares

 These hotels are subject to change and are dependent on availability.
 Address and contact details will be sent out with your final documents.